o-t-w/blog/src/content/blog/prefix.md

 `box-decoration-break` requires a `-webkit` prefix in Safari.
 Chrome/Edge shipped full unprefixed support for this property in [version 130](https://developer.chrome.com/blog/box-decoration-break#inline_fragmentation).

 ## Updates since this article was first published

+Safari has long supported `text-decoration-color`, `text-decoration-line` and `text-decoration-style` without a prefix.
+The `text-decoration` property is meant to work as a shorthand for all three.
+Prior to [Safari 26.2](https://developer.apple.com/documentation/safari-release-notes/safari-26_2-release-notes#CSS), however, `text-decoration` can only set `text-decoration-line`. `text-decoration: underline;` works.  `text-decoration: underline orange wavy;` doesn't. `-webkit-text-decoration` works correctly when setting all three properties.

 `background-clip: text` and `mask` had required a prefix for Samsung Internet browser.
 That is no longer the case as of Samsung Internet version 25.